ricsanfre/pi-cluster/docs/_docs/index.md

 ![!Cluster-2.0](/assets/img/pi-cluster-2.0.png)

 ## What I have developed so far

-From software perspective I have develop the following: Ansible playbooks and roles
+From software perspective I have develop, cloud-init templates, Ansible code and packaged Kubernetes applications to be deployed with ArgoCD.

-1. `cloud-init` config files and Ansible playbooks/roles for automatizing the installation and deployment of Pi-Cluster.

 All source code can be found in the following github repository

    | Repo | Description | Github |
    | ---| --- | --- |
    |  pi-cluster | PI Cluster Ansible  | [{{site.data.icons.github}}]({{site.git_address}})|
    {: .table }

+1. **Cloud-init** template files for initial OS installation

+   Source code can be found in Pi Cluster Git repository under [`/cloud-init`]({{site.git_address}}/tree/master/cloud-init) directory.

+2. **Ansible** playbook and roles for configuring cluster nodes and installating and bootstraping K3S cluster

+   Source code can be found in Pi Cluster Git repository under [`/ansible`]({{site.git_address}}/tree/master/ansible) directory.

-2. Aditionally several ansible roles have been developed to automate different configuration tasks on Ubuntu-based servers that can be reused in other projects.
+   Aditionally several ansible roles have been developed to automate different configuration tasks on Ubuntu-based servers that can be reused in other projects.
 These roles are used by Pi-Cluster Ansible Playbooks

    Each ansible role source code can be found in its dedicated Github repository and is published in Ansible-Galaxy to facilitate its installation with `ansible-galaxy` command.